rr-/vim-hexdec/README.md

 # vim-hexdec

-A small number base conversion script for Vim.
+A small number base conversion script for Neovim.

 ## Description